Election Insights

 Can we predict vote distributions?

-The random voting model can accurately predict the scaled margin distribution from turnout data alone, as well as the universal trend.
-This leads to a natural question: Does the voter turnouts encode information about other key electoral statistics?
-And can we leverage RVM to predict those statistics?
+The random voting model accurately predicts the scaled margin distribution from turnout data alone.
+This leads to a question: Does voter turnout encode information about other key electoral statistics?

-Using election data of India spanning several decades and electoral scales, we discover that the scaled distributions of votes received by the winner and the runner-up can indeed be predicted with remarkable accuracy using RVM and voter turnouts.
+Using election data from India spanning several decades and electoral scales, we discover that the scaled distributions of votes received by winners and runners-up can indeed be predicted with remarkable accuracy using RVM and voter turnouts.

 Scaled Vote distribution